szabgab/Perl-Maven/docs/CONFIGURATION.md

 For a multi-language installation we can have configuration option set
   1) for the whole installation under the 'installation' key
-  2) Each sudomain can ovverride these configuration values inside the 'installation -> sites -> subdomain.name' key
+  2) Each subdomain can override these configuration values inside the 'installation -> sites -> subdomain.name' key
-  3) Some configuration option should be overridable by each page as well For example 'enable_comments' shuld be overridable, but 'google_analytics' probably not.
+  3) Some configuration option should be overridable by each page as well For example 'enable_comments' should be overridable, but 'google_analytics' probably not.
      For now, I think we do not need to handle this distinction, and we can allow the page to override both.